 Max and men on the moon

 July 17: although not particularly interested, Max Yasgur agreed to meet with Woodstock Ventures.
-Area media had covered the festival's troubles in Wallkill and Yasgur knew Wallkill had just thrown out them.
+Area media had covered the festival's troubles in Wallkill and Yasgur knew all about the Wallkill eviction.
 July 18: in the morning before the Yasgur meeting, Michael Lang and Ticia Bernuth (production assistant) explored the Bethel area.
 They saw an area they thought suitable.
 The first site Yasgur offered did not please Lang.
 Yasgur offered another site, a field he owned about a mile away.
 It was the same site Lang and Bernuth had seen that morning.
 Yasgur and Lang made an agreement.
 July 20: Neil Armstrong walks on the moon